JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-01-20-dual-contouring.md

 # Introduction

 Traditional methods like **Marching Cubes** compute the intersection of an isosurface with the edges of a uniform grid and then connect these intersection points based on a lookup table.
-In contrast, dual contouring:
+In contrast, on a very high-level, dual contouring

-- collects **Hermite data** along cell edges which consists of both the point where the isosurface (approximately) intersects an edge and the surface normal (the gradient) at that point
+- collects **Hermite data** along cell edges which consists of both the point where the isosurface (approximately) intersects an edge and the unit surface normal (the gradient) at that point
 - places a vertex per cell (the “dual” vertex) by optimally fitting these intersection constraints via minimization of a **quadratic error function** (QEF)
 - constructs the mesh by connecting these vertices in the dual grid, ensuring that adjacent cells yield coherent connectivity

 This approach not only results in a lower polygon count but is also more adept at preserving sharp features (edges and corners) inherent in the underlying surface.
-Below we can see an example where
+Below we can see a comparison between Marching Cubes and Dual Contouring in $R^2$.
+If we assume that the

 ![DC vs MC](../images/2025-01-20-dual-contouring/dc_tee_comparison.svg){ style="display: block; margin: 0 auto"}